Our commitment to net neutrality

 The Commission makes available the annual country reports from national regulators on open internet received.

 These reports were prepared by the national regulatory authorities (NRAs) and sent to the Commission and BEREC.
-The first set covers the first 12 months of applicability of the open internet rules, i.e. from end of April 2016 to end of April 2017.
+The first set of reports covered the first twelve months of applicability of the open internet rules, i.e. from 1 May 2016 to end of April 2017.
+The second set of reports covered the year from 1 May 2017 until 30 April 2018.

-The reports serve as a basis for BEREC's Report on the implementation of the net neutrality rules adopted at the end of 2017.
-The reports will also be used by the Commission in the next Europe's Digital Progress Report in 2018.
+The reports serve as a basis for BEREC's Report on the implementation of the net neutrality rules expected by the end of the year.
+The reports will also be used by the Commission in the next DESI Report and for the report on the open internet rules to be presented in April 2019 to the European Parliament and to the Council.

 - BEREC Report on the implementation of Regulation (EU) 2015/2120 and BEREC Net Neutrality Guidelines